Devbreaker29/HashiePussegoda_T1A3/README.md

 There are various classes in the terminal app which define the variables and ensure that the tests have been passed and the app is running.
 The classes are for the categories of Travel, Tours, TourItem and TourOrder and define the variables and provide indepth functioning for the app.
 These are known as variables and variable scope.

 #### loops and conditional control structures
 A loop was made in the Travel App under ruby_travel.rb.
 The purpose of the loop was to print a message "Would you like a tour?
 When you are finished type 'done'." and then enable the user to type done.
-This loop along with another loop whihc was an If statement was done to allow the user buy tours and otherwise type 'done when 'done'.
+This loop along with another loop which was an If statement was done to allow the user buy tours and otherwise type 'done when 'done'.
 The loops were made to conviniently make the user click done when making and order and enabled the user to order with convenience.
 This was called loops and conditional control structures.

 #### write and utilise simple functions